Pectus Carinatum Treatment

 In 2009, CHKD began to offer the Dynamic Compression Brace.
 This brace, developed in Argentina is more comfortable for children to wear and avoids the skin breakdown that occurs with traditional braces.
 With the brace, our young patients are more inclined not to abandon treatment.

 The Dynamic Compression Brace uses a precise amount of pressure needed to reshape the chest without causing skin breakdown or so much discomfort that the child will not wear the brace.
 A special device measures the pounds per square inch (psi) that the brace exerts, which is adjusted monthly as the chest slowly assumes a normal shape.

 The Dynamic Compression Brace is not a good alternative for young people who require more than 7.5 psi compression to achieve correction.

 Minimally Invasive Surgery

-At CHKD, our pediatric surgeons perform minimally invasive surgery to correct the condition.
-The surgery, based on the Nuss procedure, introduces a curved bar through small incisions made on either side of the chest.
+Our pediatric surgeons also perform minimally invasive surgery to correct the condition.
+The surgery, based on the Nuss Procedure, introduces a curved bar through small incisions made on either side of the chest.
 The bar is placed under the muscles of the chest and over the sternum, immediately depressing the chest protrusion.
-The bars are anchored to the ribs with special stabilizers and remain in place for several years so the chest cartilage can harden in the correct position.
+The bars are anchored to the ribs with special stabilizers and remain in place for several years, allowing the chest cartilage to harden in the correct position.

 The Step-by-Step Process for Carinatum Surgery